Paradise City (film): Critical reception

-In a rare positive review, Owen Gleiberman, of Variety, said " I'm not sure if what Willis, Travolta, and Dorff do here rises to what you'd call integrity, but all three seem to be enjoying themselves.
+In a rare positive review, Owen Gleiberman of Variety wrote, "I'm not sure if what Willis, Travolta, and Dorff do here rises to what you'd call integrity, but all three seem to be enjoying themselves.
 They slum with style."
 Brittany Witherspoon, of Screen Rant, wrote in a mixed review, "the film contains entertaining components, but these elements quickly run their course thanks to a predictable script, wonky dialogue & pacing issues."
 Mark Hanson, of Slant Magazine, praised John Travolta's performance, but otherwise criticized the film for not "living up to its title."
 Josh Bell, of Crooked Marquee, gave the film a "C-", saying, "the occasional flashes of competence only make the rest of Paradise City more disheartening, though, and just because it's slightly less of a slog than Willis' other recent work doesn't mean it's worth watching."